 For most individuals, these advantages mean rowing often produces greater total weekly calorie expenditure despite the slightly lower per-minute burn rate.

-How accurate are the calorie counters on rowing machines?
+Q3: How accurate are the calories burned rowing machine calculators?

 The accuracy varies significantly between machines: